ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

 For simple command-line applications that are linked statically (`set(BUILD_SHARED_LIBS OFF)`), you can use `install(TARGETS ${PROJECT_NAME} RUNTIME DESTINATION ${CMAKE_INSTALL_BINDIR})` to make the app install to `/usr/local/bin` with `sudo cmake --install .`.
 Unfortunately, if you install a SFML app this way, it will complain about missing dynamically-linked dependencies, such as [FreeType](https://freetype.org/).
 Moreover, the app must be started from the command line, which is not user-friendly.

 GUI apps are typically distributed as an app bundle that users can drag and drop into their `Applications` folder.
 App bundles are directories with a `.app` extension that contain the app's executable, resources, and metadata.
-For example, your SFML `example.app` app bundle might look like this:
+For example, your SFML `CMakeSFMLProject.app` app bundle might look like this:

 ```sh
 [/Applications] $ tree -l CMakeSFMLProject.app/